 Trenchless Sewer Repair?

-For the longest time, plumbers who needed access to faulty piping had to dig through manicured lawns, tree roots, and sidewalks.
+For the longest time, plumbers who needed access to faulty sewer lines had to dig through manicured lawns, tree roots, and sidewalks to repair sewer lines.
 It was a labor-intensive activity that made it impossible for homeowners to relax at home.
 Additionally, it usually required landscaping work afterward.
-While it got the job done, this method was way too labor and time-consuming, forcing plumbers in Orange County to develop a more effective way to fix subterranean pipes.
+While it got the job done, this method was way too labor and time-consuming, forcing plumbers in Orange County to develop a more effective way to fix underground pipes.

-Have you been searching for trenchless sewer repair in Orange, CA?
+Have you been searching for trenchless sewer repair in Orange County, CA?
 Contact Do It Right Plumbing today for trenchless sewer repair.
 But before you do, let’s talk about the different types of trenchless sewer repair.

 As the name suggests, pipe bursting involves breaking or bursting the old pipe while replacing it with a new high-density polyethylene (HDPE) pipe.
 To do this, a plumbing company in Orange, CA, will pull an expander or bursting head through the old pipe.
 Small enough to fit through most pipes, the bursting head fractures the old pipe as it is pulled through.
 The new HDPE pipe is connected to the back of a bursting head and an expander.
 First, the expander head fractures the old pipe.
 Then, the bursting head breaks it apart.
 Finally, the new pipe is laid in its place.